 Laundromat and Dry Cleaning Business Marketing Ideas

-In 2018, dry cleaning and laundry service business revenue is expected to reach $8.06 billion.
+Dry cleaning and laundry service business revenue is expected to reach $9 billion this year.
 Though the number of facilities across the country fragment the industry and consumer spending is down, predictions call for ongoing growth.

 That’s good news for an industry that has seen thousands of dry cleaning and laundry businesses close due to a poor economy, environmental issues and lessening consumer demand.
 In fact, recent studies show consumer spending on dry cleaning and laundry is growing as the industry begins to embrace new environmental products and technology.